NicodemusGurion/nicodemusgurion.github.io/_posts/2023-12-05-Selected verses from the Quran and Hadiths.md

 [Al Adan Al Mufrad 645](https://sunnah.com/adab:645)

-> Abu Hurayra reported that the Messenger of Allah, may Allah bless him and grant him peace, said, "If anyone prays once on me, Allah will pray ten times on him.'"
+> [Muhammad] said, "If anyone prays once on me, Allah will pray ten times on him.'"

 Who is Allah praying to?